 Bluffworks’ shirts are perfect for happy hour or the boardroom in any city you visit.

 Made from SafeCotton (i.e., not treated with formaldehyde), Twillory non-iron dress shirts are some of the best wrinkle-resistant shirts on the market right now.

 Made from two-ply cotton twill (more of that interstitial suspension), these shirts are soft, breathe, and feel great.
 If you need to stock up for a cross-country investment funding round, buy four and save $200.

 Proper Cloth Hudson Wrinkle-Resistant Twill ($95)

-While Proper Cloth does have a line of non-iron shirts, (not for me) the Hudson wrinkle-resistant travel dress shirt is a great middle ground for business travelers.
-Featuring a light wrinkle-resistant treatment so that it stays looking crisp throughout the day, you’ll still want to pass an iron over it before the big meeting.
+While Proper Cloth does have a line of non-iron shirts (not for me), the Hudson Wrinkle-Resistant Travel Dress Shirt is a great middle-ground for business travelers.
+The light, wrinkle-resistant treatment keeps it looking crisp throughout the day, but you’ll still want to pass an iron over it before the big meeting.

-Great for hotel travelers with access to an iron, this shirt is comfy, but maybe not a great travel dress shirt for living out of your backpack for three weeks.
+The Hudson is great for hotel travelers with access to an iron.
+This shirt is comfy, but it’s not a great travel dress shirt for living out of your backpack weeks at a time.

 Wool & Prince 210 Button Down Shirts ($138)